junebloom/scrawlgraph/README.md

 ### 3. `nodes`

-A node is a data container, not associated with any particular vertices, that can be used as children by other nodes and paths.
+A node is a data container that can be used as a child by other nodes and paths.

 Nodes are part of a _tree_, which always has a _path_ as its root.
 The other elements in the trees are always _nodes_.
 A node can have children of its own, to an arbitrary depth.

+Nodes not associated with any particular vertices, except indirectly through their root path.

 ```json
 {